janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 # Changes (to be deleted by RFC Editor)

+## From version -02 to -03
+- Updated author affiliation and document working group
+- Updated references to other documents

 ## From version -01 to -02
 - Adopted {{RFC6570}} style URI Templates in ietf-tlm-philatelist-dashboard